solana-labs/inc-20210825/README.md

 solana-keygen new
 ```

+### Availability of private keys

+`cleanup` mode requires the existence of private keys locally.
+This usually
+means the need to store them in the Solana CLI's JSON format.

+However, only public key _addresses_ will be needed with its `--dry-run` option.
+In that case, equivalent `spl-token revoke ...` must be executed with private
+keys.

+`audit` mode doesn't require private keys, only public key _addresses_.

 ### Targeted vulnerable account cleanup
 The following command will revoke any existing delegations on all wallet:mint
 pairs provided.
 Specify addresses for all mints that your organization supports